 - Clean the inside of the jacket with ecoTUB Spa Clean and a soft brush.

 - Spray off surfaces with garden hose.

-- Foam core should be kept in the shade while drying.
+- Keep foam core in the shade while drying.

 - Carefully reassemble when dry.

 Note: If foam core is rotten and waterlogged, cover requires replacement.

 Care Tips for Prolonging Spa Cover Longevity

 Treat your cover as you would a fine automobile.
 A new car comes with a warranty covering mechanical defects.
 Its warranty doesn't cover dents, rock-dinged windshields, or tire wear.

 Premature engine failure in a car not properly maintained also is not covered.
 Similarly, a spa cover warranty covers material defects, but not damage caused by abuse, accidents, neglect or normal wear-and-tear.
 We've put together the information you need for proper maintenance to get the most life out of your spa cover.

 Spa covers have a core of polystyrene, which can be broken if abused.
 Never allow children to jump or play on a cover, which can cause breakage of the core.